- Guild Research

 Chris Van Wingerden

-Vice President of Learning Solutions
+VP Learning Solutions

 Many organizations' first impulse is to view smartphones as an “always-on” tool for delivering eLearning courses.
 But smartphones (and their context of use) are dramatically different than laptop or desktop computers.
 Pushing what we’ve created heretofore to a smaller screen size is a recipe for ineffective learning.
 Smartphones offer an opportunity to update our design processes for formal learning, take advantage of the ways people learn, and make our learning products more effective.